July 02, 2019

 "Absolutely every single person was incredible," Lance says.
 "Everyone was so good at their jobs.
 Dr. Andrew Sauer and his entire transplant team were absolutely phenomenal."

-Today, Lance is a stay-at-home dad to his and Kelcy's two children, Annabel and Evan.
+Today, Lance is a stay-at-home dad to his and Kelcy's 2 children, Annabel and Evan.
 He takes medications, including steroids, to reduce the risk of his body rejecting the new heart.
-According to Dr. Haglund, most patients eventually come off the steroid.
-However, Lance will be on the immunosuppressants the rest of his life, but most likely at lower doses.
+While most patients eventually come off the steroid, Lance will be on the immunosuppressants the rest of his life, but most likely at lower doses.

 Saying thank you